 In 2008, for example, the Endowment helped support a task force to research and study ways to improve public health by focusing on prevention.
 Led by the North Carolina Institute of Medicine, the task force examined underlying causes of death and morbidity, looked at systemic health disparities in the state, and recommended dozens of prevention strategies to address root causes of poor health.

 Based on the findings, the North Carolina Division of Public Health produced Healthy North Carolina 2020, a list of 13 key prevention focus areas for the state.
 They include promotion of healthy eating, physical activity, prevention of obesity and education about chronic diseases.

 In South Carolina, the Endowment has supported Alliance for a Healthier SC, a coalition of more than 50 executive leaders from diverse organizations working together to ensure that all people in the state have the opportunity to have healthier bodies, minds and communities.

 Healthy People, Healthy Carolinas builds on those successful efforts by targeting resources to communities that have considerable health needs, but also the proven ability to take on local challenges.
 The model will help those communities tackle deeply entrenched and complex social problems to stimulate sustained improvement in population health.

-The program is designed to support coalitions through collective impact and to enhance community capacity to implement evidence-based interventions.
+The program is designed to support coalitions through collective impact and to enhance community capacity to implement evidence-based and informed interventions.
 Performance metrics will be monitored throughout to help the coalitions improve and learn.

 Program goals include: